 Of course that there are many other interesting places, N.Z. is a fabulous country.
 But the above is what I visited myself and really loved.

-Have a nice trip. over 2 years ago
+Have a nice trip. almost 3 years ago

 If you google 100% New Zealand you'll get a tourist website that gives you planned road trips for various activities / travel modes / and time frames.
 I fourth this has been handy.
 Want to save money?
 You can look up rental car returns and return cars for free and have ferries paid for (depending on route).

 If you're staying in hostels get a BBH card.
 A valuable tool when travelling is conversation with other travellers!
 People are usually really eager to share their adventures.